Homeopathic Treatment for Molluscum Contagiosum

 (Armpit, face, neck: Photos of patients treated at Life force.)

-It is a benign self-limiting infection which presents in the form of rounded, pearl shaped eruptions.
-The lesions are flesh-colored, dome-shaped, and pearly in appearance.
+It is a benign self-limiting infection that presents in the form of rounded, pearl-shaped eruptions.
+The lesions are flesh-coloured, dome-shaped, and pearly in appearance.

-They are usually 1–5 millimeters in diameter, with a dimpled center.
+They are usually 1–5 millimetres in diameter, with a dimpled centre.

 They are generally not painful, but they may itch or become irritated.